 For a full list of ALL the best young centre backs (CBs) on

 Career Mode, look at the table at the end of this page.

 Milan Skriniar (OVR 86 – POT 90)

-At just 24-years-old, Milan Skriniar is already a well-seasoned centre back.
-The Slovakian has 114 Serie A appearances and has earned 23 caps for his country (debuting at just 21-years-old).
-He was a regular starter in Inter’s back three last season, and, despite finishing fourth, Inter only conceded 33 goals all season; the second lowest goals conceded in the league behind Juventus.
+At just 24 years old, Milan Skriniar is already a well-seasoned centre back.
+The Slovakian has over 100 Serie A appearances and has earned over 30 caps for his country (debuting at just 21.

 Clement Lenglet (OVR 85 – POT 89)

-Barcelona clearly rate the young Frenchman, Lenglet, paying over £32 million for him when he was just 23-years-old.
-The centre half has repaid their faith in him, making 45 appearances for Barcelona, 23 of which were in La Liga.
-With Lenglet’s help, the Spanish giants were crowned Spanish champions for a second consecutive year, also winning the Spanish Super Cup.
-Not a bad first season for the 24-year-old Frenchman.
+Barcelona clearly rate young Frenchman, Lenglet, paying over £32 million for him when he was just 23.
+The centre half has repaid their faith in him, making 74 appearances for the Spanish champions.

 Lenglet has a defensive rating of 86 and a pace rating of 75, so he’s fairly fast for a centre back.
-He’s valued at £37.4 million which doesn’t seem so steep considering he could reach an overall rating of 89.
+He’s valued at £46.8 million, with his release clause close to double that.

 Jose Gimenez (OVR 85 – POT 89)